TimTr/Dotfiles/readme.md

 ### Known Issues and ToDo items

 - TODO: report the current `git config --global user.name "your name"` info, or if not set then report how to set it.
 Same for the setting for `git config --global user.email \"email@domain.com\"`
-- TODO: `install-brew.sh` is not configured at all, just is a copy of ruby installer